keras-team/keras/docs/templates/scikit-learn-api.md

-# Wrappers for the Sciki-Learn API
+# Wrappers for the Scikit-Learn API

 You can use `Sequential` Keras models (single-input only) as part of your Scikit-Learn workflow via the wrappers found at `keras.wrappers.sklearn.py`.